Bioconductor/bioconductor.org/content/developers/package-end-of-life.md

 **Example**:

-- Immediately prior to Bioconductor release 3.1 -- 'devel' package fails to meet required criteria.
-Marked as 'Deprecated' in the devel branch prior to the release, and consequently are marked as 'Deprecated' in the release (3.1) and subsequent devel branches.

-- Immediately before Bioconductor release 3.2 -- 'devel' packages are marked as 'Defunct', and removed from the 3.2 release manifest.

       devel  --|------|---
              ^      ^
              Depr   Defunct

     release  --|------|---
                 ^      ^
                 Depr   Defunct

+- Immediately prior to Bioconductor release 3.2 -- 'devel' package fails to meet required criteria.
+Marked as 'Deprecated' in the devel branch prior to the release, and consequently are marked as 'Deprecated' in the release (3.3) and subsequent devel branches.

+- Immediately before Bioconductor release 3.3 -- 'devel' packages are marked as 'Defunct', and removed from the 3.3 release manifest.